IgorBia/FirebaseCRUD/README.md

 ## Project Overview

 A console-based Java 21 application that performs basic CRUD operations on documents stored in Google Firestore using Firebase Admin SDK.
-The project includes a modular architecture and a full test suite to ensure maintainability and reliability.
+The project includesa full test suite to ensure maintainability and reliability.

 ## Table of Contents